 Today nothing remains of this railway line which wended its way through the sylvan town of Walmer in the early twentieth century.
 Not even a memory, the sound of the whistle or the smell of the coal fired engine which traversed the arboreal streets such as Villiers and Water Road all the way to the municipal boundary at 14th Avenue recalls this miniature train.

-Main picture: Narrow gauge train leaving the Main Station in Port Elizabeth Continue reading
+Main picture: Narrow gauge train leaving the Main Station in Port Elizabeth.
+The engine is a NG13/16 class Garratt Continue reading